 The asexual Pride flag

 The Asexual Visibility and Education Network (AVEN) initiated the design of a flag for the asexual community in 2010.
-By vote, a flag was chosen with four horizontal stripes in the colors black, gray, white, and purple.
+By vote, a flag was chosen with four horizontal stripes in the colors black, gray, white, and purple - a darker colour palette than the other Pride flags.

 Four horizontal stripes in black, grey white and purple.